Ensembl/ensembl-analysis/scripts/Merge/README-merge-algorithm.txt

           Swap Primary and Secondary transcripts.

-          If the exons of the Secondary transcript are a subset of the exons of the secondary transcript (start and end are allowed to differ):
+          If the exons of the Secondary transcript are a subset of the exons of the Primary transcript (start and end are allowed to differ):
             Save the Secondary transcript as a candidate for merging into this particular Primary transcript.